 1. Plan ahead

-Before you indulge yourself into a strict study plan, make sure to know where you stand.
+Before you indulge yourself in a strict study plan, make sure to know where you stand.
 Let me explain myself.
 I strongly suggest that you plan out your daily routines.

 Get yourself an agenda.
 You should try to get in the habit of writing things down on your agenda.
 If you are going to the gym, write it down.
 If you are having out with friends, write it down.
 Are you planning to take a nap?
 Write it down.
 Getting in the habit of writing your daily routines down will help you better manage your time, especially when it’s time to study for this exam.